ibm-cloud-docs/containers/network-policy.md

     ```
     {: pre}

 1. Optional: To allow your worker nodes to access other {{site.data.keyword.cloud_notm}} services over the public network, apply the `allow-public-services.yaml` policy.
-This policy allows access to the IP addresses for {{site.data.keyword.registrylong_notm}}, and if the services are available in the region, {{site.data.keyword.la_full_notm}} and {{site.data.keyword.mon_full_notm}}.
+This policy allows access to the IP addresses for {{site.data.keyword.registrylong_notm}}, and if the services are available in the region, {{site.data.keyword.logs_full_notm}} and {{site.data.keyword.mon_full_notm}}.
 To access other {{site.data.keyword.cloud_notm}} services, you must manually add the subnets for those services to this policy.

     ```sh
     calicoctl apply -f allow-public-services.yaml